-Modern pagans (neopagans, wiccans, heathens, and witches) celebrate Litha (Midsummer, Summer Solstice) in a similar way to the historic pagan traditions.
-Bonfires serve as a main point of many celebrations.
-It is recognized as the longest day of the year and marks the height of the Sun God’s power, the pregnancy and fertility of the Mother Goddess, the triumph of light over darkness, and growth and fertility.
+Modern pagans (neopagans, Wiccans, Heathens, and witches) celebrate Litha (Midsummer, Summer Solstice) in a similar way to the historic pagan traditions.
+Bonfires serve as the main point of many celebrations.
+It is recognized as the longest day of the year and marks the height of the Sun God’s power, the pregnancy, and fertility of the Mother Goddess, the triumph of light over darkness, and growth and fertility.

 Traditionally in many belief systems, Midsummer has been celebrated with bonfires (and often dancing around them).
-Bonfires represent the sun, and offered protection against the evil spirits said to roam this night as the sun once again started it’s southward turn.
+Bonfires represent the sun and offered protection against the evil spirits said to roam this night as the sun once again started it southward turns.
 Bonfires are still a part of modern Midsummer or Litha celebrations for Pagans, Neopagans, and modern celebrations of Scandinavian countries including Sweden.

 Midsömmer in Sweden

 Midsömmer is one of the biggest holidays in Sweden.
 Since my husband’s side of the family is of Swedish decent it has become part of our own family traditions as well.
 The entire country of Sweden essentially shuts down and everyone goes to the countryside to celebrate with food, friends, family, drinking, dancing, and of course a May Pole.
 Popular seasonal dishes include crayfish, sandwich cake, potatoes with dill, and schnapps.
 Your learning would not be complete without watching this introductory educational video kindly provided by Sweden.